What’s Your Signature Response to Problems?

 Problems happen, that’s a fact.
 You can choose to respond to customer challenges, problems, let downs, screw-ups, and mistakes in one of two ways.
 You can ignore them and create the kind of friction that drags your trust into the ground or you can respond in such an over-the-top, out of control, nobody does that kind of way that can turn problems into gold mines.
 If you want to exceed expectations, choose the latter!

 For the longest time, Nordstrom had a policy that granted refunds with no receipt, no time limit, no questions asked.
 A variation of that policy still remains today.
 This policy is often an example given whenever someone talks about customer service.
 But it’s really a signature response to a customer problem, and it’s become something that creates incredible word of mouth for them.

-Creating what I call your signature response to problem solving takes a little thought, planning, implementation and even training, but it can become a very valuable tool for your organization.
+Creating what I call your signature response to problem-solving takes a little thought, planning, implementation, and even training, but it can become a very valuable tool for your organization.
 I’ve mapped out four things you can do to quickly, proactively, and creatively address customer problems with a signature response of your own.

 The way to make sure that your signature response to problems is actually delivered as designed is to empower your staff to fix the problem, not the blame!